*This is an excerpt from an essay originally published by CNN Style on January 10, 2019. The full essay can be read here.

-Professor Cynthia Miller-Idriss is a Senior Career Fellow and Head of Outreach at CARR.
+Professor Cynthia Miller-Idriss is Head of Outreach at CARR.
 She is also the Professor of Education and Sociology at American University at Washington, D.C.
 Her profile can be found here.

 © Cynthia Miller-Idriss.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).

 Click here to read the full essay on CNN Style.